TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 # Archetype Plugin

-This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK and distributed via NPM

 The Archetype plugin provides a task to compile Archetype smart contracts (`.arl`) to Michelson `.tz` files

 ## Requirements